consistent-milk12/masstree/README.md

 # masstree

-`masstree` is a high-performance concurrent ordered map for Rust.
+`masstree` is a beta high-performance concurrent ordered map for Rust.
 It stores keys as `&[u8]` and supports variable length keys by building a trie of small B+trees, based on the [Masstree paper](https://pdos.csail.mit.edu/papers/masstree:eurosys12.pdf) (Mao, Kohler, Morris — EuroSys 2012).

 This release is published as `0.2.0`.
 The crate is feature-complete for core operations (get, insert, range scans) but still being validated for correctness and performance under high contention.